Search with home returns provides advantage under high uncertainty: Introduction

 A free-range searcher will set off from a certain location and look for a target until it is found.
-In contrast, home-range search is a cyclic process which consists of three stages: search, return, and home (\fref{slow-resetting-main}A).
-How much time does it take a home-range searcher to find its target?
-At face value, it seems that this question can be answered by taking advantage of the existing theory of search \cite{Search1,Search2,Search3,Search4,Search5,Search6,Search7} and first-passage \cite{FPT1,FPT2,FPT3,FPT4,FPT5,FPT6,FPT7,FPT8}, and on recent advancements in our understanding of first-passage under restart \cite{Restart-ND-1,Restart-ND-2,Restart-ND-3,Restart-ND-4,Restart-ND-5,Restart-ND-6,Restart-ND-7,Restart-D-1,Restart-D-2,Restart-D-3}.
-Indeed, home-range search can be seen as a first-passage process which is effectively restarted by home returns.
-However, basic models of first-passage under restart are a far cry from reality as they assume that home-returns are instantaneous and that home-stays can also be neglected \cite{Restart-ND-1,Restart-ND-2,Restart-ND-3,Restart-ND-4,Restart-ND-5,Restart-ND-6,Restart-ND-7}.
-Slightly more sophisticated models lump together return and home times assuming that the search stage is followed by some delay \cite{Restart-D-1,Restart-D-2,Delay1,Delay2,Delay3,Delay4}.
-This is a step in the right direction: it takes time to get from one place to another, and time spent home to e.g., recover, recharge, or refuel, may not be negligible.
-However, the time it takes a searcher to return home will typically depend on its velocity, the distance home, and on other parameters which govern motion.
-All these are currently assumed irrelevant.
+In contrast, search with home returns is a cyclic process which consists of three stages: search, return, and home (\fref{slow-resetting-main}A).
+How much time does it take such a searcher to find its target?
+At face value, it seems that this question can be answered by taking advantage of the existing theory of search \cite{Search1,Search2,Search3,Search4,Search5,Search6,Search7,Search8} and first-passage \cite{FPT1,FPT2,FPT3,FPT4,FPT5,FPT6,FPT7,FPT8}, and of recent advancements in our understanding of first-passage under restart \cite{Restart-ND-0,Restart-ND-1,Restart-ND-2,Restart-ND-3,Restart-ND-4,Restart-ND-5,Restart-ND-6,Restart-ND-7,Restart-ND-8,Restart-ND-9,Restart-ND-10,Restart-D-0,Restart-D-1,Restart-D-2,Restart-D-3,Restart-D-4,Restart-D-5,Restart-D-6,Restart-D-7,Restart-D-8}.
+Indeed, search with home returns can be seen as a regular first-passage process that is restarted by home returns.
+However, basic models of first-passage under restart are a far cry from reality as they assume that home-returns are instantaneous and that home-stays can also be neglected \cite{Restart-ND-0,Restart-ND-1,Restart-ND-2,Restart-ND-3,Restart-ND-4,Restart-ND-5,Restart-ND-6,Restart-ND-7,Restart-ND-8,Restart-ND-9,Restart-ND-10}.

-Existing formulations of home-range search are unrealistic, as they completely ignore even the simplest spatio-temporal correlations that arise during everyday motion.
-For example, places that are further away take more time to be reached, but return times in models of home-range search are insensitive to the position of the searcher at the end of the search stage.
-This crippling situation is in many ways similar to that which hindered the acceptance of the continuous time random walk (CTRW) model \cite{CTRW1,CTRW2,CTRW3,CTRW4} before the development of space-time coupled CTRWs \cite{SPC-CTRW} and L\'evy walks \cite{Walks-CTRW1,Walks-CTRW2,Walks-CTRW3,Walks-CTRW4}.
-These introduced explicit correlations between time and distance traveled and cured many illnesses of the original CTRW.
-Here, we propose to do the same for home-range search.
-In what follows, we will do away with unphysical assumptions to provide a realistic description of this widely observed search process.